Sauman9456/Circus-Social-/README.md

 # Circus-Social
-Step to run this notebook on Google colab
+Steps to run this notebook on Google colab

     Step_1: Open Circus_Social.ipynb
     Step_2: Click on the google colab logo